DataTalksClub/datatalksclub.github.io/_posts/2024-11-11-llm-zoomcamp.md

 <figure>
 <img src="/images/posts/2024-11-11-llm-zoomcamp/image6.png"  />
-<figcaption>Examples of the homework assignments from 2024 cohort of the LLM Zoomcamp</figcaption>
+<figcaption>Examples of the homework assignments from the 2024 cohort of the LLM Zoomcamp</figcaption>
 </figure>

 To reinforce your learning, we offer regular homework assignments.
 Your scores are added to a [leaderboard](https://courses.datatalks.club/llm-zoomcamp-2024/leaderboard){:target="_blank"}, creating friendly competition among course members and motivating you to do your best.